Hamad-hossen/Detection-and-Prevention-of-DDOS-and-HTTP-Flood-Attacks-Using-Snort-Intrusion-Detection-Techniques/README.md

 This repository contains the source code and configuration files used in the network protection system presented in the published research paper:

-**Detection and Prevention of DDOS and HTTP Flood Attacks Using Snort Intrusion Detection Techniques**

 The project presents a network protection system designed to detect and automatically respond to network attacks using Snort 3 and iptables.
 The system is implemented on Ubuntu Server and deployed transparently within the network using a Linux Layer 2 bridge.

 The main objective of the project is to combine intrusion detection with automated response, allowing detected malicious source IP addresses to be temporarily blocked without requiring continuous manual intervention.